soupi/learn-haskell-blog-generator/src/06-errors_and_files/03-exceptions.md

 ---

-In our `main` in the `app/Main.hs` file, we do a small ritual opening and closing handles.
+In our `main` in the `app/Main.hs` file, we do small ritual opening and closing handles.
 Are there scenarios where we would clean-up after ourselves (meaning, close handles we've opened)?
 Which parts of the code could throw an exception?
 Which handles won't get closed?

-- Try to use `bracket` to make sure we always close a handle afterwards, even if an exception is thrown, and avoid closing the handle for the `stdin` and `stdout` cases
+- Try to use `bracket` to make sure we always close a handle afterward, even if an exception is thrown, and avoid closing the handle for the `stdin` and `stdout` cases
   <details><summary>Hint</summary>We might need to use continuation-passing style,
   passing a function that takes a parameter to a function that produces a parameter and calls it with that parameter.
   </details>
-- How can we avoid duplicating the `outputHandle` code, for the `Stdin` and `InputFile` branches? <details><summary>Hint</summary> Use `let`.</details>
+- How can we avoid duplicating the `outputHandle` code for the `Stdin` and `InputFile` branches? <details><summary>Hint</summary> Use `let`.</details>

 <details><summary>Answer</summary>